-- (i) No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person.
-Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member. - (ii) Trade receivables are non-interest bearing.
+(i) No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person.
+Nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member.